suardi26/Java-Basic/While And Do-While Looping/README.md

           }
     ```

-- <samp>Just like 'While', 'do-while' is a programming technique used to repeat the process, but in 'do-while' it executes the statement first and</samp>
+- <samp>Just like 'While', 'do-while' is a programming technique used to repeat the process, but in 'do-while' it executes</samp>

-  <samp>then checks for a condition. whilst the 'while' checks a condition first after that the statement will be executed if the condition is true.</samp>
+  <samp>the statement first and then checks for a condition. whilst the 'while' checks a condition first after that the statement</samp>

+  <samp>will be executed if the condition is true.</samp>

   <samp>Format :</samp>
   ```java